 If you are experiencing fuel flow problems, there is a simple method to determine if the problem is in your fuel system or your engine.
-Connect a six-gallon portable tank to your engine.
+Connect a six gallon (22.7 L) portable tank to your engine.
 If the problem persists, the likely cause is with the engine itself.
 If the problem goes away, the source must be in the boat's fuel system.
 One component that should be inspected if a restriction occurs is the anti-siphon valve.
 If fuel does not flow properly through this part it must be cleaned and/or replaced.
-Do not remove the anti-siphon valve and replace with a regular barb.